Your Bare Root Tree Essentials

 Dig a Hole

 While the trees are pre-soaking, it’s time to start digging.
 Create a hole that has a shallow bowl or saucer shape.
-The hole needs to be roughly twice as wide as the spread of the roots.
+The hole needs to be twice as wide as the spread of the roots.

 Gauge the Right Depth

 Hole depth depends on your tree.
 Take a look at the bark near the base of the tree.
 You should see a soil line or graft.
-Place a stick across your planting hole and set your tree into the hole.
+Place a stick across your planting hole and set your tree into it.
 Carefully spread the roots around the hole.
 The soil line on the bark of the tree should sit about an inch above the stick.
 You may need to mound some dirt up in the center of the hole to raise the tree up to the appropriate height.

 Kickstart Proper Growth